F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3-use-1.rst

 Container Ingress Services and AS3 Extensions - Use case 1
 ==========================================================

-This use case demonstrates how Container Ingress Services (CIS) uses Application Services 3 (AS3) declarations to:
+This use case demonstrates how Container Ingress Services (CIS) uses Application Services 3 (AS3) Extenstion declarations to:

 - Expose an HTTP or HTTPs service within Kubernetes Pods.
 - Configure the BIG-IP system to load balance across the Pods.